apjanke/swingexplorer-demo-website/index.md

 SwingExplorer
 =============

-Your Swing application looks strange?
-It's hard to understand why?
+Does your Swing application look strange?
+Is it hard to understand why?

 Try the Swing Explorer tool!
 Discover your issues and save your time!